|AHELP for CIAO 4.9||

 Parameter=pixelsize (string required units=degrees/pixel)

 The size of the pixels on the sky.
-(Note: same value used for X and Y axes).
+The same value is used for both axes.

 This value can be entered either in degrees: 1.345e-4 or 0.0001345, arcminutes: 0.00134', or in arcseconds: 0.495"